 About the Panelists:

 Rev. Dr. Gary Mason is a Methodist minister and directs a conflict transformation organization based in Belfast called “Rethinking Conflict.”
 Prior to this he spent 27 years as a Methodist clergy person in parish ministry in Belfast and has played an integral role in the Northern Irish peace process.
-He played a key part in establishing the $30 million Skainos project, a world class urban center, developed in a post conflict society as a model of co-existence and shared space, acknowledged as the largest faith-based redevelopment project in Western Europe.
-As a close advisor to Protestant ex-combatants on the civilianization efforts of paramilitaries, Rev. Mason was instrumental in facilitating negotiations with paramilitaries and government officials, and in 2007 his contribution was formally recognized by the Queen.
-In 2009, Rev. Mason’s church was the stage from which Loyalist paramilitaries announced their weapons decommissioning.
+He played a key role in establishing the $30 million Skainos project, a world class urban center, developed in a post conflict society as a model of co-existence and shared space.
+It is acknowledged as the largest faith-based redevelopment project in Western Europe.
+As a close advisor to Protestant ex-combatants on the civilization efforts of paramilitaries, Gary was instrumental in facilitating negotiations with paramilitaries and government officials, and in 2007 his contribution was formally recognized by the Queen.
+In 2009, Gary’s church was the stage from which Loyalist paramilitaries announced their weapons decommissioning.

 James Sebenius specializes in analyzing and advising on complex negotiations.
 He holds the Gordon Donaldson Professorship of Business Administration at Harvard Business School.
 In 1993, he took the lead in the School’s decision–unique among major business schools–to make negotiation a required course in the MBA Program and to create a Negotiation Unit (department) which he headed for several years.
 The Negotiation Unit grew to several full-time negotiation faculty teaching the required course to over 800 students per year as well as offering advanced dealmaking and negotiation courses to MBAs, doctoral students, and executives.
 The Negotiation Unit subsequently merged with the School’s Organization and Markets Unit to form a new Unit, “Negotiation, Organizations, and Markets (NOM).”

-Formerly on the faculty of Harvard’s Kennedy School of Government, Sebenius also currently serves as Vice Chair and as a member of the Executive Committee of the Program on Negotiation (PON) at Harvard Law School.
+Formerly on the faculty of Harvard’s Kennedy School of Government, Jim also currently serves as Vice Chair and as a member of the Executive Committee of the Program on Negotiation (PON) at Harvard Law School.
 At PON, he chairs the University’s Great Negotiator Award program, which has intensively engaged with negotiators such as Richard Holbrooke, Lakhdar Brahimi, George Mitchell, and Bruce Wasserstein.
-He also co-directs a project (with Nick Burns and Bob Mnookin) to extensively interview all former U.S. Secretaries of State about their most challenging negotiations.
+He also co-directs a project (with Nick Burns and Bob Mnookin) to extensively interview all former U.S. Secretaries of State—including James Baker, George Shultz, Henry Kissinger, Madeleine Albright, Colin Powell, and Condoleezza Rice—about their most challenging negotiations.